DansenCode/AnnoCrawler/README.md

 # Motivation

 Interrogating biological data on a feature by feature level is very usefull to get a granular understanding of the underlying biology.
-Sometimes, a higher level understanding can be usfull to condense hundred or thousands of fetures based on pre defined common properties.
-Moreover, while individual fetures can show small, insignificant trends, aggregates evidence, e.g. from hundreds of fetures involved in the same pathway can provide significant evidence of regulation.
-The purpose of that package is to providsew two simple and usfull enrichment strategies for common biological data sets.
+Sometimes, high-level understanding can be usfull to condense hundred or thousands of features based on predefined common properties.
+Moreover, while individual features can show small, insignificant trends, aggregates evidence, e.g. from hundreds of features involved in the same pathway can provide significant evidence for regulation.
+The purpose of that package is to providse two simple and usfull enrichment strategies for common biological data sets.

 <https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-13-S16-S12>